 - Examples of Market By-Laws from the Maine Federation of Farmers Markets

 Board of Directors: This guide from the NE Organic Farming Association of Vermont explains why most farmers markets have a board of directors.
 All nonprofit organizations are required to have a board and even farmers markets that are sponsored by other agencies or organizations often have boards.
 The board’s role and legal obligation is to oversee the administration (management) of the organization and ensure that the organization fulfills its mission.
 Good board members monitor, guide, and enable good management; they do not do it themselves.
 The board generally has decision-making powers regarding matters of policy, direction, strategy, and governance of the organization.

-Board Trainings: Kentucky Center for Agriculture and Rural Development offers board trainings on a variety of topics.
+Board Training: Kentucky Center for Agriculture and Rural Development offers board training on a variety of topics.
 These are few that have addressed in previous board trainings:

 - Conflict Management